robertomagno1/HM_ADM_1/README.md

 ### Additional Algorithm Challenges
 - Birthday Cake Candles, Kangaroo, Viral Advertising, Recursive Digit Sum, Insertion Sort 1, and Insertion Sort 2.

+## Contact
+For any queries regarding this homework, please contact [Aris] directly with @Daniel and @Loris in CC.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.